isabella232/campaign-learn.en/help/get-started/explore-the-adobe-campaign-user-interface.md

 ---
 # Explore the Adobe Campaign user interface

-Get to know the Adobe Campaign user interface and learn you how to navigate the main functionality.
+Learn about the Adobe Campaign V8 user interface and how to navigate the main features.

 >[!VIDEO](https://video.tv.adobe.com/v/334496?quality=12)